 The key point that needs to be answered using business terms is what is the RDA value proposition and its exploitable assets that can make it sustainable.
 In the RDA case, the value proposition should be used to highlight its strengths and its unique “selling” points that can sustain RDA (at least cover its costs) and keep it relevant in the long term for its community.
 A dynamic approach is needed as the community requirements may change over time and thus the requirements need to be collected possibly by means of frequent community coordination and feedback exercises and consultations.
 Such a community coordination exercise has already been performed once during the Barcelona plenary.

 So, what is RDA value proposition and its key assets?
-A first attempt is done in this subsection to summarise the main points.
+An attempt is done in this subsection to summarise the main points.

 The RDA Community: human network and neutral platform: Over the years the community of RDA has built a strong, global, bottom-up, multifaceted human network composed of all different stakeholders around data sharing and interoperability, from data experts and practitioners to policy makers and funders.
 RDA has become the neutral place where anyone can create a group where a series of actions can take place ranging from discussions on social aspects to problem-solving structures, services or software around data, based upon and also acting as open standards.